dec32/sekiro-battle-instinct/README.md

 4. `⛉`, which means this is the prosthetic tool to use when <kbd>Block</kbd> is held.
 5. `M4`/`M5`, which means this is the prosthetic tool to use when one of the two mouse side buttons is pressed.

 Notice that you can bind **multiple prosthetic tools** to the **same input sequence**.
 The MOD always prefers the already equipped prosthetic tools and tries to switch to them first.
-If none equiped, the MOD will choose the first one that is configured in the file.
+If none equipped, the MOD will choose the first one that is configured in the file.

 The columns in between store the names of the skills.
 They're only there for reference.
 Feel free to modify or delete them.